 The system has a strong scientific basis, with its core components published or submitted in peer-reviewed journals.

-- Data analysis pipeline: scRNASequest: an ecosystem of scRNA-seq analysis, visualization and publishing. (submitted, check github link)
+- Data analysis pipeline: scRNASequest: an ecosystem of scRNA-seq analysis, visualization and publishing.
+(BMC Genomics, 2023)

 - Visualization Platform: Cellxgene VIP unleashes the full power of interactive visualization and integrative analysis of scRNA-seq, spatial transcriptomics, and multiome data.
 (Preprint • View Video Tutorial of cellxgene VIP)

 BxGenomics uses the open-source solutions listed above but provides a fully supported and ready-to-use system with major enhancements, click here for details.

 The single-cell RNA-Seq analysis pipeline integrates several popular tools (Seurat, Scanpy, Harmony, LIGER) and provides a semi-automated workflow for 1) processing of raw data, 2) batch-correction with several harmonization methods, 3) reference-based cell type label transfer, and 4) multi-sample multi-condition single-cell level differential gene expression analysis.
 The results can be directly loaded into the BxGenomics scRNA-Seq web databases and downstream analysis and visualization.